Shrinidhigithub/JSONGroupByAndSortByOperators/README.md

-Backend Assignment - JSON group by and Sort By Operators
+Backend - JSON group by and Sort By Operators

 Overview:
 This is a Spring Boot application that provides JSON processing APIs with group-by and sort-by operators.